4th Largest US City

 Where can I find Houston scanner frequencies?

-The most comprehensive frequency information is on RadioReference.com under Harris County, Texas and the TxWARN system pages.
-Houston uses a large P25 trunked system covering HPD, HFD, Harris County Sheriff, surrounding counties, and many suburban agencies.
+The most complete frequency database is RadioReference.com under Harris County, Texas and the TxWARN system pages.
+Houston uses a P25 trunked system covering HPD, HFD, Harris County Sheriff, and surrounding suburban agencies across multiple counties.